Mammuthus lamarmorai

-Mammuthus lamarmorai is a species of mammoth which lived during the late Middle and Late Pleistocene (between 450,000 and perhaps 40,000 years) on the island of Sardinia.
-M. lamarmorai is a dwarf species, as it is estimated to have reached a shoulder height of only 1.4 m and weighed about 550 kg.
-This pygmy mammoth has been found mostly in the fine-grained sediments of the western part of the island.
+Mammuthus lamarmorai is a species of dwarf mammoth which lived during the late Middle and Late Pleistocene (between 450,000 and perhaps 40,000 years ago) on the island of Sardinia in the Mediterranean.
+It has been estimated to have had a shoulder height of around 1.4 m.
+Remains have been found across the western part of the island.